XanthanGumm/SuperSimpleMH/README.md

 * drawing super uniques, uniques and champions
 * drawing merc and player minions
 * drawing hostile players and their life
-* hover over players to check their stats
+* hover over players to check their stats - deprecated in this release
+* display other players inventory

 ## Credits
 * [mapview](https://github.com/joffreybesos/d2r-mapview) @joffreybesos for rustdecrypt and many more.